konnectors/cozy-konnector-maif/README.md

 ### Maintainer

-The lead maintainers for this konnector is <YOUR NAME>
+The lead maintainers for this konnector is @doubleface for Cozy Cloud

 ### Get in touch